aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 Aspose.Words also provides a method to take formatting found on a table style and expands it onto the rows and cells of the table as direct formatting.
 Test combine formatting with table style and cell style.
 This method will not override any other formatting that is already applied to the table through a row or cell format.

-Below example demonstrates how to expand the formatting from styles onto the rows and cells of the table as direct formatting.
+Below example shows how to expand the formatting from styles onto the rows and cells of the table as direct formatting.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Tables.docx).

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-ApplyStyle-ExpandFormattingOnCellsAndRowFromStyle.cs" >}}